 Co-Owner and Director of Maple Street Dance Space Along with the help of my husband Tim Keegan, I am so grateful to meet, work with, and provide space and support for, artists and teachers of all kinds, and to get to create and teach, myself, joyfully sharing the healing, transformative power of dance with dancers of all ages and experience levels.
 In both capacities, I celebrate the strength, grace and confidence gained through the practice and self expression of dance, particularly as it relates to community, a sense of belonging, diversity, and ultimately, unity…through dance.

 Throughout her eclectic dance career, Romy has also presented, choreographed, improvised and performed in any number of local ensembles, companies, venues and community events.
 In the last several years she has enjoyed collaborating on various cross disciplinary creative projects with artists and creatives connected through Women & Creativity, and performing with jazz vocalist, Marietta Benevento.
 Romy and Marietta, along with singer, Diane Richardson, are founding members of the Jazz Performing Arts Collective, who’s aim is to educate and keep energized, the appreciation for historical jazz greats through collaborative performances.
 Along with these projects, Romy continues to engage intimately and directly with students and audiences, in all the varieties of ways, always offering a doorway to dance, and hopping to inspire and engage the next would-be dancer.

-Romy is, and will always be, profoundly grateful for ALL her teachers along the way, for those who have lead her, both directly and indirectly, to becoming a dance teacher herself, and a dancer, “for the people”, and for continuing to inspire her in her own love of dance!
+Romy is, and will always be, profoundly grateful for ALL her teachers along the way, for those who have lead her, both directly and indirectly, to becoming a dance teacher herself, and for continuing to inspire her in her own love of dance!